input-output-hk/cip72-dapp-registration/README.md

 1. Make sure you have `bech32` and `cardano-address` installed.
 You can test with `bech32 -v` and `cardano-address -v` or install using `cabal install bech32 cardano-address`
 2. Create `phrase.prv` file and fill it up with your mnemonic in space seperated format.
 3. Grant script permission to run `chmod +x ./scripts/restore-mnemonic-wallet.sh`
-4. Setup mnemonic wallet by running `yarn restore-mnemonic-wallet`
+4. Restore mnemonic wallet by running `yarn restore-mnemonic-wallet`
 5. Make sure your wallet has test ADA for transaction fee
 6. Query tip\
    `$ cardano-cli query tip (--mainnet | --testnet-magic NATURAL)`
 7. Install packages\
    `$ yarn install`
-8. Copy .env_example to .end and edit it accordingly\
+8. Copy .env.example to .end and edit it accordingly\
-   `$ cp .env_example .env`
+   `$ cp .env.example .env`
 9. Create a cip72 metadata file.
 10. Launch **cip72-cli** and follow the instructions\
     `$ yarn start`